-Note that FNU is fully accredited to award Certificates, Associate’s, Baccalaureate and Master’s degree programs that are nationally recognized.
+Note that FNU is fully accredited to award Certificates, Associate, Baccalaureate and Master’s degree programs that are nationally recognized.

 Learn more about Licensing in Florida at Floridasrespiratorycare.gov

-- Keeping and collecting well organized records of patients condition
+- Keeping and collecting well-organized records of the patient’s condition.

-- Because RT’s work long hours in hospitals providing special care for patients it is important that one have an enormous amount of patience
+- Because RT’s work long hours in hospitals providing special care for patients it is important that one has an enormous amount of patience.

 - The ability to manage risk and capability to work well under pressure.